Please bookmark this page as we will be continuously updating it with the latest information

 Aside from this, the supplier agreements remain unchanged.

-Once the merger is completed, an extract form the commercial register will be published on this page.
+Once the merger is completed, an extract from the commercial register will be published on this page.

 Any further questions?